How Much Do Cable Railings Cost in 2025?

 Cable Railing System Costs Per Linear Foot

 Cable railing systems cost between $75 and $260 per linear foot.
 This price varies based on the materials used, the complexity of the installation, and the design of your railing system.
-Here's a breakdown of what you can expect to pay for different deck sizes:
+Use the table below to see how length affects price.

 20$1,500–$5,200